jitendrakyadav/pgmsolutions/readme.txt

 			return array(
     				'User' => $baseDir . '/library/User.php',
 			);
-		viii.This means "exclude-from-classmap" worked here and now library/User.php is accessible only(not library/Employee.php, library/library2/User2.php, library/library2/Employee2.php) from any other php file(like index.php) using composer's autoloading functionality.
+		viii.This means "exclude-from-classmap" worked here and now library/User.php is accessible only(not library/Employee.php, library/library2/Employee2.php, library/library2/User2.php) from any other php file(like index.php) using composer's autoloading functionality(as previously in "files" section in index.php).